nodejs/node/doc/api/net.md

 underlying `_handle` member), or an object with an `fd` member that is a valid file descriptor.

-*Note*: Listening on a file descriptor is not supported on Windows.
+Listening on a file descriptor is not supported on Windows.

 #### server.listen(options[, callback])
 <!-- YAML